-The Law School Computing area is on the Mezzanine.
-It is equipped with twenty-eight PCs and two MacIntosh computers, sharing three laser printers.
-Each PC provides access to Corel Suite (including WordPerfect), Microsoft Office (including MS Word), LEXIS, WESTLAW, CALI (instructional prógrams for law school subjects), Eudora, and Netscape for Internet access.
-Microsoft Word and various internet applications are loaded on the Macs.
-Ten additional PCS are located throughout the Law School and approximately one hundred data ports are available for laptop use.
+The Law School computing areas include the Computing Room on the main floor and the Instructional Lab on the Mezzanine.
+Together they are equipped with forty-seven PCs and two MacIntosh computers sharing three laser printers.
+Workstations provide access to Corel Suite (including WordPerfect), Microsoft Office (including MS Word), Lexis, Westlaw, CALI (instructional programs for law school subjects), Eudora (e-mail), and Netscape and Internet Explorer for Internet access.
+Microsoft Word and various Internet applications are loaded on the Macs.
+Approximately one hundred data ports are available for laptop use.

-Dan Manier is the Manager of Law School Computing.
-Jeff Morgan is the Computer Coordinator and Susan Good is the Technical Support Consultant.
+Dan Manier is the Director of Law School Technology.
+Jeff Morgan is the Network Manager, Susan Good is the Web and Database Consultant, and Tim Gritten is the Student Computing Consultant.
 As a service to the law school community, student assistants staff the computing areas during the school year.